homepods/klipper/moonraker/README.md

 Communication is done over a duplex pipe, ie a pair of "Connection" objects.
 The host registers the pipe's file descriptor with the Reactor for non-blocking reads.
 Likewise the server registers its end of the pipe with Tornado's IOLoop.

+## Changes vs the official repo
+TODO: This is out of date, update it
+You may notice that aside from the addition of the remote_api extra, other changes were made to support its additon.
+Below is a detailed list of the changes made:
+- `webhooks.py` has been added.
+This module allows other host modules to host modules to register endpoints without trying to load the web_server module
+- The following changes have been made to `klippy.py`:
+  - The webhooks module is instantiated on printer initialization
+  - The following endpoints are registered and handled:
+    - /printer/info
+    - /printer/restart
+    - /printer/firmware_restart
+  - A "klippy:post_config" event is broadcast immediately after the config has been read, before the unused option check.
+The server uses this event to register all webhooks.
+- The following changes have been made to `gcode.py`:
+  - The webhooks module is passed into the GCodeParser's constructor.
+The the "/printer/gcode" endpoint is registered and handled by the GCodeParser class.
+  - A "gcode:respond" event has been added.
+The server uses this event to broadcast gcode responses over all connected websockets
+  - When a write is performed on the pty, the exception handler now checks for errno 11 (resource not available).
+If this error is found termios.tcflush is called to flush the output buffer.
+This prevents an accumulation of OSErrors from logging and keeps the pty from crashing.
+- `query_endstops.py` now uses the webhooks module to register the "/printer/endstops" endpoint
+- `pause_resume.py` now uses the webhooks module to register the "/printer/pause", "/printer/resume", and "/printer/cancel" endpoints
+- `virtual_sdcard.py` has been updated to track and report more data about an ongoing print.

 ## Todo:
 - [X] Handle print requests.
 Either use the virutal_sdcard, or have the